Visual Hand Gesture Recognition with Deep Learning: A Comprehensive Review of Methods, Datasets, Challenges and Future Research Directions: Methods for Continuous Dynamic VHGR

 \subsection{Pose-based}

-Pose-based (or skeleton-based) approaches for CHGR rely exclusively on body pose information, typically in the form of 2D/3D skeleton joints or pose heatmaps.
-These methods aim to model human motion while discarding appearance-based noise, making them attractive for real-time and privacy-preserving applications.
+Pose-based (or skeleton-based) approaches for CDHGR rely exclusively on body pose information, typically in the form of 2D/3D skeleton joints or pose heatmaps.
+These methods aim to model human motion while discarding appearance-based noise.
+However, due to the rapid motions (especially in the CSLR context) pose estimators often fail, making solely pose-based methods frequently inaccurate.

 Several works exploit structured keypoint information by dividing the body into semantic regions such as the face, hands, and upper body.
-MSKA-SLR~\cite{MSKA_ELSEVIER} processes each region independently via attention-enhanced temporal convolutions across four branches.
-The resulting features are fused to decode gloss sequences using a CTC loss, complemented by frame-level self-distillation.
-Similarly, CoSign~\cite{CoSign} employs group-specific GCNs for each subset and introduces regularization to preserve inter-stream consistency.
+MSKA-SLR~\citep{MSKA_ELSEVIER} processes each region independently via attention-enhanced temporal convolutions across four branches.
+The resulting features are fused to decode gloss sequences with CTC loss supervision, complemented by frame-level self-distillation.
+Similarly, CoSign~\citep{CoSign} employs group-specific GCNs for each subset and introduces regularization to preserve inter-stream consistency.
 Their dual-stream variant integrates joint positions and motion features using multi-level fusion to capture both static and dynamic cues.

 Temporal localization of gestures has also been explored in the literature.
-TY-Net~\cite{TY-Net} draws inspiration from YOLO to detect gesture instances in time by predicting their boundaries and centers, analogous to spatial bounding boxes.
+TY-Net~\citep{TY-Net} draws inspiration from YOLO to detect gesture instances in time by predicting their boundaries and centers, analogous to spatial bounding boxes.

 Beyond joint coordinates, pose heatmaps serve as an alternative input modality.
-The multi-cue framework in~\cite{MULTI-CUE} combines spatial and temporal reasoning by localizing facial and hand regions via a pose estimator and subsequently encoding them with a temporal module, before decoding gloss sequences with a CTC head.
-The FA-STGCN model~\cite{FA-STGCN} further improves robustness to motion scale and frequency variability.
+The multi-cue framework in~\citep{MULTI-CUE} combines spatial and temporal reasoning by localizing facial and hand regions via a pose estimator and subsequently encoding them with a temporal module, before decoding gloss sequences with a CTC head.
+The FA-STGCN model~\citep{FA-STGCN} further improves robustness to motion scale and frequency variability.
 It normalizes skeleton inputs and applies alternating spatial and temporal GCNs.
-Spatial modules learn latent joint relationships, while temporal processing is split into global and local paths—extracting coarse-grained and fine-grained motion patterns, respectively.
+Spatial modules learn latent joint relationships, while temporal processing is split into global and local paths-extracting coarse-grained and fine-grained motion patterns, respectively.